About MassDEP's Central Regional Office

 Visitor parking is located directly outside of the main entrance and runs the length of the building.

-MassDEP continues to investigate water quality at private wells located on McGilpin Road in Sturbridge.
-The request came after citizen testing in the area indicated the presence of 1,4 dioxane in one private well.
+MassDEP is investigating water quality at private wells on McGilpin Road in Sturbridge.
+1,4 dioxane was present in one private well test.

 MassDEP Site Files: Fort Devens, MA